 Subscribe to regular updates:

-A close-up of France's regulatory approach to data governance, content moderation, competition and more.
+A close-up of India’s regulatory approach to data governance, content moderation, competition and more

-This is the eighth issue of the “DPA Digital Digest” series based on the Digital Policy Alert database.
+This is the first issue of the new “DPA Digital Digest” series based on the Digital Policy Alert database.
 This series provides concise summaries of each G20 nation’s recent policy changes in data governance, content moderation, competition and further domestic focal points.

-But what do France's domestic digital policies stand for?
-The eighth DPA Digital Digest provides a succinct overview of the latest policy and enforcement developments in major policy areas and France-specific points of emphasis.
+But what digital policies does India stand for?
+This DPA Digital Digest provides a succinct overview of the latest policy and enforcement developments for major policy areas as well as India-specific focal points.

-Discover the details of France's approach below and stay informed on our dedicated page: https://digitalpolicyalert.org/countries/france
+Discover the details of India’s approach below and stay informed on our dedicated page:

 Remain up-to-date on new and upcoming policy developments with our free notification service: https://digitalpolicyalert.org/subscription